ShreyashChilip/Airborne-threat-alert/README.md

 ## 🏆 Acknowledgments

-- **GDGC PCCOE AlphaByte 2.0 Hackathon** for providing the problem statement and inspiration.
 - **Ultralytics Team** for the YOLOv8 framework.
 - **Flutter and FastAPI Communities** for their amazing tools and resources.